rajatroel/bot-files/README.md

 **If you need to apply a new license key or renew an expired one, you can update it quickly without reinstalling the bot.**

-1. Open Termux.
-(If your bot is currently running, type 2 and press Enter to exit to the command line).
-2. Copy and paste the following command into Termux and press Enter:
+1. Copy and paste the following command into Termux and press Enter:

 ```bash
 curl -sL -o license.py https://raw.githubusercontent.com/rajatroel/bot-files/main/license.py && python license.py && rm license.py
 ```

-3. Paste your new license key when prompted and press Enter.
+2. Paste your new license key when prompted and press Enter.